-Due to the asset allocation recommended by the investment consultants and approved by the Investment Committee, the endowment's fiscal year increase in investment value of 21.5% was better than the estimated median NACUBO's institution increase of 21%.
-The Committee executed several portfolio changes during the fiscal year to reduce risk but still maintained an 8.5% long-term expected return.
-Investments were made to tilt equity porfolios towards large capitalization and dividend paying stocks, which tend to have lower risk profiles.
+Due to the asset allocation recommended by the investment consultants and approved by the Investment Committee, the endowment's fiscal year increase in investment value of 1.6% was better than the estimated median NACUBO's institution decrease of 0.3%.
+However, the three-year annualized return is 11.6%.
+As scholarship payouts are based on a three-year rolling average, the three-year annualized number is important to our targeted annual payouts.
+The Committee executed several portfolio changes during the fiscal year to reduce risk while boosting the tilt towards quality stocks and inflation-protection assets.
+The Committee remains focused on its objective of achieving a minimum return of 7.5%.